JamesByers/GA-SEA-DAT2/README.md

 <a name="advanced-model"></a>
 ### Class 10: Advanced Model Evaluation

+**After this lesson you will be able to:**
+* Prepare your data by overcoming issues such as null values
+* Be able to measure accuracy of Logistic Regression with ROC curves and AUC
+* Be able to use cross validation to measure model accuracy more effectively than with test/train split

+**Topics/Highlights:**
 * Data preparation [(notebook)](notebooks/10_advanced_model_evaluation.ipynb)
     * Handling missing values
     * Handling categorical features (review)